sgulics/go-chi-example/README.md

 Go to http://localhost:3333/admin

-When prompted to login, to in anything.
+When prompted to login, type in anything.

 You should be can make changes to the HTML templates without restarting.